Skip to main content

 Faculty Recommendation Process

-Most short-term programs do NOT require a faculty recommendation.
+MOST short-term programs DO NOT require a faculty recommendation.
 Please read the below section carefully to confirm if your program does or does not require a recommendation.

-Applicants to the Uganda (Winter) program must also have a faculty member who has worked with or taught them within the past two years complete and return a recommendation form to the Education Abroad Office by email.
-The Education Abroad staff will directly contact the faculty recommender after the student has submitted their application.
+Applicants to the Uganda (Winter) program must have a faculty member who has worked with or taught them within the past two years complete a recommendation form through the study abroad portal.
+In the application form, you will be asked to provide an email address for your faculty recommender.
+The Education Abroad staff will then send them a form to complete via email.
+If your faculty member has any questions, please direct them to contact our office.

 Step 2 - After Submitting